 In 1998 MFWP initiated a survey to determine entrainment of bull trout through the Glen Lake Irrigation ditch (unpublished).
 The irrigation ditch is located approximately 7 miles upstream from the confluence with Fortine Creek.
 The diversion is located downstream from the juvenile estimate section.
 We installed a screw trap approximately 100 m. down the ditch from the control gate for the diversion.
 In 1998, 100 percent of the bull trout captured (32) in the screw trap were 1+ and older.
 In 2001 Montana Fish, Wildlife & Parks and Glen Lake Irrigation District installed a passive screen at the entrance to the ditch and installed an additional headgate upstream (Figures 2 and 3).
-The screen first functioned on May 12, 2001.
+We began operating the screen on May 12, 2001.

-The screen was composed of wedge wire panels with 3/8 inch spacing (Figures 2 and 3).
+The screen is composed of wedge wire panels with 3/8 inch spacing (Figures 2 and 3).
 Though the number of entrained bull trout age 1+ and older decreased, during this same time we also saw an increase in Young-of-year bull trout caught.
-In 2001, we found 204 bull trout in the trap of which ten were 1+ and older; and in 2002, only one of 178 trapped was 1+.
+In 2001, we captured 204 bull trout in the trap of which ten were 1+ and older; and in 2002, only one of 178 trapped was 1+.
 The trend continued through 2008 when 9 of 744 bull trout captured were age 1+ none were older.
-These results lead us to believe that under current habitat conditions, Grave Creek may be near or at carrying capacity for juvenile bull trout and young of year bull trout are forced to out migrate.
-Although at least for the juvenile estimate section, out migration of young of year bull trout does not appear to have a negative effect on the population of 1+ juveniles.
-Our assessment of the operation of the diversion structure is an ongoing process that we will evaluate more fully and is beyond the scope of this report but contained in Dunnigan et al. (2009)
+There are many possible variables associated with outmigration, although it appears that spring flows positively affect outmigration.
+So far, out migration of young of year bull trout does not appear to have a negative effect on the population of 1+ and older juveniles.
+Our assessment of the operation of the diversion structure is an ongoing process that we will evaluate more fully and is beyond the scope of this report but contained in Dunnigan et al. (2011) and as unpublished data.

 Figure 2.
 Photographs of Glen Lake Irrigation District diversion on Grave Creek, Montana.
-Left photo shows passive wedge wire screen, right photo shows diversion with upper headgate and crossvane structures.